sidart/bizdom/_posts/2021-06-05-steelmint-desi-data-masters.md

 ---

 ## The Steel Industry in India
+India is one of the fastest growing economies in the world.
+Steel is in everything from your car, to your bike, and to your house.
+Steel has emerged as the most basic requirement of the new rail network and other infrastructure projects scheduled to come up soon.
+The Steel Industry in India is on a rising curve – some small-scale producers operate; however, most of the steel factories are in the public sector.

 ### Tata Connection
 Durg District was first noticed in 19th century by P. N. Bose, first Indian to join Geological Survey of India (GSI).
 He informed about this place to Dorabji Tata, somehow things did not materialize for the Tatas.
 Rather Bose’s most promising discovery came when he retired from GSI.
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1622879636/ST1_pkk1zj.png)